 Remuneration of the board of directors

-At the meeting, it was also resolved that for work within the audit committee, the Chairman of the committee will receive an annual remuneration of SEK 130,000 (previously SEK 125,000) and that the other audit committee member will receive an annual remuneration of SEK 75,000 (previously SEK 70,000).
-It was further resolved that for work within the remuneration committee, the Chairman of the committee will receive an annual remuneration of SEK 50,000 (previously SEK 45,000) and that the other remuneration committee member would receive an annual remuneration of SEK 30,000 (unchanged).
+At the meeting, it was also resolved that for work within the audit committee, the Chairman of the committee will receive an annual remuneration of SEK 130,000 (unchanged) and that the other audit committee member will receive an annual remuneration of SEK 75,000 (unchanged).
+It was further resolved that for work within the remuneration committee, the Chairman of the committee will receive an annual remuneration of SEK 50,000 (unchanged) and that the other remuneration committee member would receive an annual remuneration of SEK 30,000 (unchanged).

 Guidelines for remuneration to senior executives

-The following guidelines cover the senior executives at Mips and are applicable to remuneration that will be agreed, upon and amendments to remuneration already agreed, upon after the adoption of the guidelines by the 2022 Annual General Meeting.
+These guidelines cover the senior executives at Mips and are applicable to remuneration that will be agreed, and amendments to remuneration already agreed, after the adoption of the guidelines by the 2024 Annual General Meeting.
 These guidelines do not apply to any remuneration resolved or approved by the General Meeting.

 The guidelines’ promotion of the company’s business strategy, long-term interests, and sustainability